royalts1011/Ear-Authentication-System/models/README.md

-# This folder contains all models provided by us, which are already trained.
-Further trained models can be stored and tested here later.
+## This folder contains the model that was evaluated best through our bachelor thesis.
+Further trained models will be stored in this folder upon finishing a training.